Call now in confidence immediate help & advice 24/7

 • Having strong urges or cravings for alcohol

-• Spending a lot of time drinking alcohol and/or suffering with hangovers and other side effects of drinking
+• Spending a lot of time drinking alcohol and/or suffering from hangovers and other side effects of drinking alcohol

-• Continuing to drink despite it having a negative impact on your life or aspects of your life such as relationships or employment
+• Continuing to drink alcohol despite it having a negative impact on key aspects of your life such as relationships or employment

-• Neglecting responsibilities and/or not doing things you enjoy such as activities due to drinking or its after effects
+• Neglecting responsibilities and/or not doing things you enjoy such as activities due to drinking alcohol

 • Experiencing withdrawal symptoms when not drinking alcohol